 5. English Learners.
-With the approval of Utah's ESSA Consolidated State Plan, (2018) Utah will assess all English learners in English language arts, mathematics, and science beginning in their first year of enrollment, with the exception of recently arrived students who first enroll in the U.S. on or after April 15th of the current school year.
+With the approval of Utah's ESSA Consolidated State Plan, (2018) Utah will assess all English learners in English Language Arts, mathematics, and science beginning in their first year of enrollment, with the exception of recently arrived students who first enroll in the U.S. on or after April 15th of the current school year.
 These students are given the opportunity to take the assessment but are not required to do so.
 The exception Utah has selected under ESEA section 1111(b)(3)(A)(ii) allows a state, for the purposes of accountability, to:

-- a.
-In first year of enrollment, test all English learners in all tested subjects, but exempt these students' scores from proficiency and growth calculations in the accountability system (assessment in this year establishes the student's performance baseline); - b.
-In second year of enrollment, test all English learners in all subjects and are included in growth calculations; and, - c.
-In the third year of enrollment and thereafter, test all English learners in all subjects and include in growth and proficiency calculations. - 6.
+- 1. In first year of enrollment, test all English learners in all tested subjects, but exempt these students' scores from proficiency and growth calculations in the accountability system (assessment in this year establishes the student's performance baseline and are included in participation only), - 2.
+In second year of enrollment, test all English learners in all subjects and are included in growth and participation calculations, and, - 3.
+In the third year of enrollment and thereafter, test all English learners in all subjects and include in growth and proficiency calculations - 6.
 Alternate Assessments.
 Utah uses two alternate assessments: Dynamic Learning Maps (DLM) for English language arts and mathematics and the Utah Alternate Assessment (UAA) for science.
-The UAA and DLM are administered to students with the most significant cognitive disabilities, who have an IEP, and whose IEP team has determined that the student is not able to participate in the SAGE Summative or other state assessments, even with test accommodations.
-If the IEP team determines that participation in the UAA is necessary, the decision must be documented in the student's IEP.
+The DLM is administered to students with the most significant cognitive disabilities, who have an IEP, and whose IEP team has determined that the student is not able to participate in the RISE or UA+ Summative or other state assessments, even with test accommodations.
+If the IEP team determines that participation in DLM is necessary, the decision must be documented in the student's IEP.